richrd/bx/README.md

     > A command line interface for the bot.
 Activate with CTRL+C in console.

 *   cmdprefix
-    > Set the command prefix that the bot will respond to.
+    > Check or set the command prefix that the bot will respond to.

 *   cmds
     > Lists the commands you can use.